I have completed the three year Paediatric diplomate program with the International Chiropractic Association (ICA).

 - It also looks at problematic distortions caused by restricted space during your pregnancy.

 As we bend, move and breathe, our organs are physically compressed and are gently moved in a homeostatic or well-balanced motion.
 If you undergo a trauma or have repetitive strain from everyday life, you can have lax or loose fascia (soft tissue).
 This usually holds your organs in position, however, when loose can lead to a misplaced or subluxated organ.
-This trauma can create the abnormal motion of an organ and can lead to an altered nerve and/or blood supply to that organ, dysfunction or the alteration of the organ function.
+This trauma can create the abnormal motion of an organ and can lead to an altered nerve and/or blood supply that may lead to musculoskeletal pain.

-Visceral Biomechanics is a technique that gently moves your subluxated organ back into the correct anatomical position.
-This may assist in the normal function and movement of your organs.
+Visceral Biomechanics is a technique that gently relieves the tension around your subluxated organ.
+This may assist in the reduction of your musculoskeletal symptoms.